alice-biometrics/petisco/docs/migrations/from_v1_to_v2.md

 !!! warning

     Petisco Message classes (`DomainEvent` and `Commnad`) had some limitations on version 1.
-Some `protected` class attribute names cannot be choosen as were used to store meta information of the message.
+Some `protected` class attribute names cannot be chosen as were used to store meta information of the message.

     For example, you cannot use `name` attribute in your definition, or `version`.